AnasImloul/go-orchestrator/README.md

 ### Basic Example

-See `examples/basic/main.go` for a simple usage example.
+See `examples/simple/main.go` for a simple declarative usage example.

+### Clean API Example

+See `examples/clean-api/main.go` for a demonstration of the new clean, declarative API with proper service lifetimes.

 ### Advanced Example

 See `examples/advanced/main.go` for a complex orchestration example with multiple dependent services.

+### Service Lifetimes Example

+See `examples/lifetimes/main.go` for a demonstration of different service lifetimes (Singleton, Scoped, Transient).

+### Factory-Based Registration Example

+See `examples/factory-based/main.go` for examples of factory-based registration and named services.

+### Named Services Example

+See `examples/named-services/main.go` for examples of multiple services with the same interface type.

 ### External Usage Example